home-assistant/home-assistant.io/source/_components/livebox.markdown

 You must have set a password for your Livebox router web administration page.
 </div>

-The first time Home Assistant will connect to your Livebox, you will need to specify the password of livebox.
+The first time Home Assistant will connect to your Livebox, you will need to specify the password of Livebox.

 ### Supported routers